Budget and Tax Information

 If your child requires a meal modification due to food allergy or intolerance, please see the following links:

-Paying for School Meals: Parishville Hopkinton CSD uses MySchoolBucks, a computerized Point of Sale (POS) system, for parents to pay for lunches in our cafeterias.
+Parishville Hopkinton CSD uses MySchoolBucks, a computerized Point of Sale (POS) system, for parents to pay for a la carte items and extra portions in our Cafeteria.
 Every student has a personal meal account based on their current student ID number.
 Parents may deposit money into their child’s account through the online payment system MySchoolBucks or by sending in cash/check with their child to school.
 Monies paid into the student account can only be used for the purchase of regular meals and other items available in the cafeteria.
 Children of families who opted out of this program can continue to use cash for their purchases.
 Please note that upon leaving the district, no refunds will be issued for accounts below $10.00.

-If you have any questions with your MySchoolBucks account, or if you are moving out of the district and are eligible for a refund, please contact Taylor P Harper, School Lunch Manager at email@example.com or 315-265-4642 ext 24174.
+If you have any questions with your MySchoolBucks account, or if you are moving out of the district and are eligible for a refund, please contact the Main office at 315-265-4642.

-Charging for School Meals: On occasion, students may forget to bring meal money to school.
+Charging for School Meals (Not applicable for the 2023-2024 School Year): On occasion, students may forget to bring meal money to school.
 To ensure that students do not go hungry, but to also promote responsible student behavior and minimize the fiscal burden on the district, the following guidelines apply:

 - Only complete meals on the menu may be charged.